Ian F. Akyildiz: Research contributions

-In the following the most notable contributions are highlighted.

 1980s

 Queueing Network Models

-Dr. Akyildiz started his research work on queueing networks models in the early 1980s.
+Akyildiz started his research work on queueing networks models in the early 1980s.
 His PhD thesis (1984) was entitled “Multiprocessor Systems with Process Communication” where he developed queuing network models to analyze the performance of the multiprocessor systems which were important subject in the early 1980s.
 In particular, he developed queueing network models for process communication where the buffers were finite and blocking/losses of messages could occur.